-While in law school, Tony interned at the US Office of Special Counsel in Washington, D.C., the U.S. Attorney’s office for the Eastern District of Missouri in St. Louis, MO, and the Institute for Justice in Seattle, WA.
+While in law school, he interned at the U.S. Office of Special Counsel in Washington, D.C., the U.S. Attorney’s office for the Eastern District of Missouri in St. Louis, MO, and the Institute for Justice in Seattle, WA.

 - CALI Excellence for the Future Award, International Money Laundering, Corruption, and Terrorism

 - University of South Carolina (B.S., cum laude)

 - Studied Arabic abroad in Syria, Jordan and Egypt through Boren and Rotary scholarships

 - U.S. District Court for the Southern District of Ohio

 - International Law Section, member

 - Board of Directors Dayton Chapter, secretary (2018 - 2019)